 Queen's professor shortlisted for international writing prize

-“I am gobsmacked,” said Professor Morrison after hearing the shortlist.
+“I am gobsmacked,” Morrison said in a news release.
 “Being shortlisted for the oldest literary prize in Britain seems impossible.
 I am absolutely elated.”